Why Process Matters for B2B Products

 For example, let’s look at Instacart.
 The Instacart product is meant to drive new customer behavior.
 Rather than driving to a supermarket, just order your groceries through the app.

 Or, let’s look at Instagram.
-Instead of taking pictures for yourself, through you now share pictures as part of a narrative that you broadcast to your followers.
+Instead of taking pictures for yourself, you now share pictures as part of a narrative that you broadcast to your followers.

 Therefore, B2C products focus on novelty: delightful design, subtle cues, friendly interactions.
 B2C is all about introducing new use cases and behaviors.